leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter03/02-Applying switch Statements.md

 statement, including any default statements it finds.
 Without break statements in each branch, the order of case and default statements is now extremely important.

+What do you think the following prints when printSeason(2) is called?

+    public void printSeason(int month) {
+        switch (month) {
+            case 1, 2, 3:
+            case 4, 5, 6:
+            default:
+            case 7, 8, 9:
+            case 10, 11, 12:
+        }
+    }

+It prints everything!

+    WinterSpringUnknownSummerFall

+It matches the first case statement and executes all of the branches in the order they are found, including the default statement.
+It is common, although certainly not required, to use a break statement after every case statement.

+The exam creators are fond of switch examples that are missing break statements!
+When evaluating switch statements on the exam, always consider that multiple branches may be visited in a single execution.

+    public static void printSeasonWithBreak(int month) {
+        switch (month) {
+            case 1, 2, 3:
+                System.out.print("Winter");
+                break;
+            case 4, 5, 6:
+                System.out.print("Spring");
+                break;
+            default:
+                System.out.print("Unknown");
+                break;
+            case 7, 8, 9:
+                System.out.print("Summer");
+                break;
+            case 10, 11, 12:
+                System.out.print("Fall");
+                break;
+        }
+    }

 ### Selecting switch Data Types

 A switch statement has a target variable that is not evaluated until runtime.